 Additionally, using in-kind donations to directly aid your beneficiaries isn’t limited to nonprofits that help humans.
 If your cause is animal-related, you could accept pet food, toys, collars, leashes, and bedding.

 If you intend to meet your beneficiaries’ needs with specific items, consider hosting a drive-style fundraiser.
 For example, as winter approaches, you could host a clothing drive fundraiser for those experiencing economic hardship.
 Accept gently used winter clothing donations that you can distribute to your beneficiaries.
+Not to mention, you can reach out to companies that may be willing to donate in-kind goods at scale, supplying significantly more resources than an individual donor may be able to provide on their own.
+For example:

 2. Host events on a budget.

 - Catering and entertainment.
 For these services, research local restaurants and entertainment companies and create a list of those who have a vested interest in corporate philanthropy.
-Reach out to potential candidates from this list to increase your chances of receiving their support and services.

 3. Supplementing your fundraising.